 But it’s not all lolling around.
 There are bicyclists everywhere on the network of sparsely traveled two-lane roads, and hikers using the trails that have been developed in and around the valley.
 As for bicycling, that’s easy, just bring your bike, point it any way you like and go.

 For hiking, consult the Carson Valley Trails Association for the details about the valley as a whole, or just the spectacular Genoa Trail System.
 And we can hardly overlook golf, which has brought visitors to Carson Valley for a generation now.

-The Genoa Lakes Golf Club offers two spectacular courses off Jack’s Valley Road just north of Genoa.
+offers two spectacular courses off Jack’s Valley Road just north of Genoa.
 It’s hard to imagine a more magnificent 36 holes anywhere in the world.

 And so you can hardly avoid enjoying yourself in Genoa, which is why some visitors to the valley get no farther than this.
 Those who do get farther in find even more to like.
 Rather quietly the Carson Valley has become a cool place to visit, and we’ll come back for more before the snow falls.

 Rawhide Miners Vainly Use Dynamite in Effort to Stop the Fire.

 Loss of $750,000 Caused in Two Hours – Help is Rushed from Other Nevada Cities.